antitree/seccomp-diff/README.md

 ## Current Limitations
 * [ ] Only visually diffs x86_64 for now
-* [ ] For k8s, can only dump the Node's containers that it's installed on.
-It needs to be ported to a Daemonset to get the whole cluster
+* [ ] Only basic cluster aggregation is implemented.
+The collector daemonset provides data per node which the web service consumes.

 ## Related work